 Welcome to the Moldaner's Digital Imaging and Archiving website!
 We're glad you're here.
 Please take the time to check out our many products and services.
 We hope you find our site informative.
 Please help support local businesses.
-Although we don't carry the inventory we did pre-Katrina, we do still have supplies and accessories for many old film cameras.
+Although we no longer sell digital cameras like we did pre-Katrina, we do still have supplies and accessories for many old film cameras.
 Also, check out our special services, like our archival scanning and digital wide-format printing services.

 We are also the ONLY dealer in the South Louisiana/Mississippi area that still stocks traditional black and white darkroom paper and supplies !